Playing With: Monochrome Casting

 - Straight: Sally and Friends, a lighthearted sitcom, has an entirely white main cast.

-- The series is many seasons long, and not one minority ever shows up.
+- Despite airing for many years, not one nonwhite person ever shows up on this series.
 Even in the background.

 - All characters look almost identical, with the same skin tone, hair color, eye color, etc.

 - The characters travel all over the world, and on every continent every single person is Caucasian.

 - Downplayed: The main cast of Sally and Friends is all white, but a few background and/or very minor characters are played by nonwhite actors.